Core Revelations: the Star Formation and AGN Connection at the Heart of NGC 7469

 \section{Abstract}

 We investigate the star formation-AGN connection in the Seyfert 1 NGC 7469 using James Webb Space Telescope (JWST) mid-infrared spectroscopic integral field unit (IFU) data.
-We use the IFU data to generate maps of different emission lines present in the spectrum, such as the star-formation (SF) tracer \netw 12.81$\mu$m, or the AGN tracer \nev 14.32$\mu$m.
-We can separate the AGN- and SF-dominated regions using spatially resolved mid-IR diagnostic diagrams, and further investigate the ionization sources powering each region by constructing photoionization models.
-We find that the previously detected eastern wind populates an intermediary region of the diagrams, between our star-forming and AGN quadrants.
-This wind also coincides with a reduction in the \netw emission in the ring, which suggests that the ionization cone intersects the ring in this direction.
-In spite of this evidence of negative AGN feedback, given the narrow opening angle of the ionization cone and its orientation, this would not be a case of efficient feedback.
+We use the IFU data to generate maps of different emission lines present in the spectrum, such as the star formation (SF) tracer \netw 12.81$\mu$m, and the AGN tracer \nev 14.32$\mu$m.
+We can separate the AGN- and SF-dominated regions using spatially resolved mid-infrared diagnostic diagrams, and further investigate the ionization sources powering each region by constructing photoionization models.
+We find that the previously detected eastern wind populates an intermediary region of the diagrams, between our star-forming and AGN points.
+Although it is possible that the star-forming ring may inherently not be uniform, this wind also coincides with a reduction in the \netw emission in the ring, which suggests that the ionization cone intersects the ring in this direction.

 \keywords{Active Galaxies (17) --- Starburst galaxies (1570) --- Infrared galaxies (790)}